JCox06/MolGLide/readme.md

 1) Install a JDK 23 (although I have been testing on 17)
 2) Download MolGLide from the releases section on this page
 3) Extract the archive and run the program (jar file) by double-clicking or using the command line

-## Todo
-- Rewrite the scene graph and component system.
-I still need to decide how the new system should be designed and how it should work.
-But the current system needs an urgent rewrite
-- Fix bugs when taking screenshots (lots of bugs here)
-- Refactor code and make it clearer to read because right now the code is terrible!